 - come from EU-approved premises.
 The list of establishments approved to export animal products, apart from egg products and honey, can be found on the EU website

-- enter the EU through a Border Inspection Post (BIP) where veterinary checks must be carried out (all consignments must be pre-notified to the BIP prior to arrival).
+- enter the EU through a Border Control Post (BCP) (all consignments must be pre-notified to the BCP prior to arrival).

-Imported POAO must be presented at a designated BIP for veterinary checks to be carried out.
-Consignments failing the documentary, identity and physical checks will not be allowed into the UK and may be destroyed.
-Animal products entering the UK from other EU Member States must have undergone import checks at a BIP where they entered the EU.
+Imported POAO must be presented at a designated BCP for veterinary checks to be carried out.
+Animal products entering the UK from other EU Member States must have undergone import checks at a BCP where they entered the EU.